 - Answers to the remaining critical questions on leadership theory, development, and practice.

-- A construct of 15 essential characteristics compared to lists of 101 or more.
+- A construct of 19 essential characteristics (dimensions/subdimensions compared to lists of 101 or more must-haves.

 - Empirical and scientific evidence that without the construct failure is imminent.